 Shoes with high heels or that direct excessive pressure onto the ball of the foot are culprits as well.
 Often they force the toes forward in the toe box, squishing them against the inside.
 The heavy pressure on the ball of the foot can add to the problem.
 Since this can aggravate the toe tendons over time, it may encourage them to become unbalanced and tight.

 The key to preventing all of this and avoid giving yourself hammertoes is, of course, to wear footwear that fits.
 This means selecting styles that support your feet appropriately and have toe boxes that are both wide and long enough.
 If you’re at all concerned you may have a hammertoe already, don’t wait.
 Let our team at Carolina Podiatry Group check it out.
-Make an appointment at our South Carolina offices online, or call (803) 285-1411 in Lancaster or (803) 548-FEET (3338) in Fort Mill.
+Make an appointment at our South Carolina offices online, or call (803) 285-1411 in Lancaster or (803) 548-FEET (3338) in Indian Land.